uadmin/uadmin/docs/tutorial/part2.rst

 Linking Models
 ^^^^^^^^^^^^^^
-Linking a model to another model is as simple as creating a field.
+Linking a model to another model is as simple as creating a field using a foreign key.
+ForeignKeys is the link between models' and their inlines.
 In the example below we linked the Category model into TODO model, now the TODO model will return its data as a field in the Category model.

 .. code-block:: go